 While on one of her annual trips to Africa in 2012 to research her animal subjects, she began bringing art supplies and teaching art and conservation messages to children in Botswana and Zimbabwe.
 In 2014, she and her oceanographer husband, Jim Hart, formed a nonprofit called," ARTS FOR ANIMALS".
-What began, as a personal effort to teach African children the importance of wildlife to their heritage and their future, has grown into an organization helping thousands of children to learn the value of art and wildlife conservation to their future.
+What began, simply as their personal effort to teach African children the importance of wildlife to their heritage and their future, has grown into an organization helping thousands of children to learn the value of art and wildlife conservation to their future each year.

-Her website, www.artsforanimals.com, has offered wildlife lovers across the planet the opportunity to help children in the USA and in Africa learn the value of art and creativity as well is the importance of wildlife to their heritage and their future.
+Her website, www.artsforanimals.com, has offered wildlife lovers across the planet the opportunity to help children in Africa and across the globe learn the value of art and creativity as well as the importance of local wildlife to their heritage and their future.

 ARTS FOR ANIMALS WILDLIFE CENTER

 When visited by the Zimbabwe Minister of Education,he was impressed enough to appoint an art curator/teacher to run the Center and propose other wildlife art centers to be included in the Zimbabwe national school curriculum.
 The Center was an overwhelming success and a year later, a brand new Center , with room for 40 students,was built with funds Anne raised through Art events and donations from clients.

 Recently, a new ,open air gallery was added,doubling the effective size of the Center and creating a place art students can meet, draw and work on projects, even when the Center itself is closed.

 The WILDLIFE ARTS CENTER also provides a place for the local" Eco rangers" and "Animal Protector" groups to meet.
 Developed by Anne's husband Jim, the " Animal Protector" program, encourages African children to make a pledge they will protect animals and help their family and friends understand the value of African wildlife.
 Each child signs a written contract pledging to defend their local wildlife against animal poaching.
 Along with the written contract, each child gets to wear a blue wristband signifying their pledge to protect wildlife.
 In 2014, 450 children first made that pledge and wear the blue wristband which signifies that commitment.
-Since then,over 4000 children have made that pledge.
+Since then,over 8000 children have made that pledge.
 Those blue wristbands have become highly coveted since they are now worn by park rangers, anti-poaching police and conservation scientists across Zimbabwe,Zambia, South Africa and Botswana.
 Our goal is to create an army of wildlife protectors fighting wildlife poaching and protecting wildlife.